Housing Affordability

 Housing Australia Future Fund

-I am proud that a Federal Labor Government will create a $10 billion off-budget Housing Australia Future Fund to build social and affordable housing and create thousands of jobs now and in the long term.
+I am proud that the Albanese Labor Government has created a $10 billion Housing Australia Future Fund to build social and affordable housing and create thousands of jobs now and in the long term.

 Each year investment returns from the Housing Australia Future Fund will be transferred to the National Housing Finance and Investment Corporation (NHFIC) to pay for social and affordable housing projects.